-“He mentioned something about spirits,” I said, spotting the metallic train already pulling into the rain-washed station.
+“He mentioned something about spirits,” I said, spotting the metallic train that was already pulling into the rain-washed station.

-“He just referred to the guy as the red snake!
-The snake of the Pharaoh!
-That's a code name, right?
-You're the fucking CIA, doesn't that mean anything to you?!”
+“He just referred to the guy as the Red Snake!
+The Snake of the Pharaoh!
+That's a code-name, right?
+You're the god damned CIA, doesn't that mean anything to you?!”

-The car whipped into the huge parking lot but drove right up to the entrance of the station.
-Mr. Walker bolted for the platform.
-I came running up directly behind him, but quickly noticed our English companion had been left behind.
-A whistle blew and I looked toward the train – just as Mr. Walker grabbed my arm and swung me around so that my back slammed flat into a wall!
+The car raced into the huge parking lot but drove right up to the entrance of the station, where Mr. Walker ran onto the platform.
+I followed directly behind him, though, quickly noticed that our English companion had been left behind.
+A whistle blew, and I scanned the length of the train – just as Mr. Walker grabbed my arm and swung me around so that my back slammed flat into a wall!
 Dropping to my hands and kneels, I gagged for air as I saw Mr. Walker climb on board as the train pulled away.
-Clawing at the concrete with my fingers, I lunged after him, but collapsed, unable to inhale.
+Clawing at the concrete with my fingers, I lunged after him, but I collapsed, unable to inhale.

 “Wasn't it obvious?”

 “I don't know.
-I don't fucking know anything,” I coughed, gradually standing up straight.
-“But you know what I really want to fucking understand.”
+I don't fucking know anything,” I coughed, slowly standing up straight.
+“But do you what to know what I really want to fucking understand?!”

-“What the fuck exactly killed that asshole in the tunnel?!”
+“What the fuck killed that cunt in the tunnel?!”

-Upon departing the facility, I had been required to relinquish my digital ID pass, however, Mr. Hastings still had the paperwork needed to get us back through the anemic security.
-We were soon in one of the white vans driving back to the service building leading to that network of underground corridors.
-Cruising closer to the locked chain-link gate in the growing thunder storm, both Mr. Hastings and I focused on two figures standing in the rain.
+Upon departing the interogation complex, we had all been required to relinquish our digital ID cards, however, Mr. Hastings still had the paperwork needed to get us back through the now anemic security.
+We were soon in one of the white vans and driving back to the service building leading to that network of underground corridors connected to the Channel Tunnel.
+I still couldn't see the coast, and never cared to.
+But once we cruised closer to the chain-link gate, both Mr. Hastings and I focused on two figures standing in the rain.
 They weren't guards.
 Drenched, the two men stood facing the entrance to the service building.
-They only turned once our headlights consumed them.
-It was a couple of refugees.
+They only turned after our headlights consumed them, and we found them to be another couple of refugees.